Sacramento Sexual Harassment Lawyer

 - Contact an employment law attorney to learn more about what the next steps should be

-Sexual harassment in the workplace is unacceptable.
+Sexual harassment in the California workplace is unacceptable.
 At Webber Law P.C. we will work to protect your best interests and rights through your case.
 We have resolved employment legal issues for clients throughout Northern California, and we are not afraid to take our cases to trial to obtain the justice you deserve.